josmar-crwdstffng/angular/aio/content/guide/upgrade.md

 <code-example header="app/core/phone/phone.service.ts" path="upgrade-phonecat-1-typescript/app/core/phone/phone.service.ts"></code-example>

 You can apply the same trick to the route configuration file of the application in `app.config.ts`, where you are using the location and route services.
-By annotating them accordingly TypeScript can verify you're calling their APIs with the correct kinds of arguments.
+By annotating them accordingly TypeScript can verify you are calling their APIs with the correct kinds of arguments.

 <code-example header="app/app.config.ts" path="upgrade-phonecat-1-typescript/app/app.config.ts"></code-example>